 The Purpose of the Millennium

-If believers receive glorified bodies at the rapture, why do they need an earthly millennium?
-What's the point of a physical kingdom after spiritual transformation?
+Critics also wonder: if believers get glorified bodies at the rapture, why an earthly millennium?
+What's the point of a physical kingdom after transformation?

 Why Some Christians Embrace Dispensationalism

-The pre-tribulation rapture provides hope that the church will be spared from the worst period in human history.
+- It offers comfort: a pre‑tribulation rapture gives believers hope that the church will be spared the worst of the coming judgment.

 Why Some Christians Reject Dispensationalism